 Picture this: You’re sitting at your office desk.
 You see something out of the corner of your eye.
 You turn to look out your window and are confronted by a floating, headless mannequin wearing a suit.
 Once you realize you’re not dreaming, what do you do?
 Wouldn’t you want to know where this thing came from?
 Would you maybe even buy the suit?

 As the marketing space—and online video, in particular—becomes more crowded, brands are looking for new ways to deliver exceptional content.
-And many are using drones to do it—whether by creating high-quality visuals, physically delivering products to customers, or just adding a “wow” factor to their campaigns.
+And many are using drone marketing to do it—whether by creating high-quality visuals, physically delivering products to customers, or just adding a “wow” factor to their campaigns.

 For instance, Twitter and the Cannes Lions Festival teamed up to coin the “dronie” in 2014.
 Shirking the stagnant selfie, they flew drones around the film festival to capture voluntary footage of celebrities and attendees.
 The content was then uploaded to the official @Dronie Twitter and Vine accounts.

-In the meantime, if you’re still here and not staring out your window in search of headless dronequins, let’s check out a few examples of brands that are making remarkable content with drones.
+In the meantime, if you’re still here and not staring out your window in search of headless dronequins, let’s check out a few examples of brands that are making remarkable content with drone marketing.

 Pro mountain biker Danny Macaskill docks his boat at the edge of Scotland’s gorgeous Isle of Skye.
 “Blackbird,” a haunting tune by Celtic fusion artist Martyn Bennett plays in the background.
 Macaskill mounts his bike and prepares to conquer gravity and defy death along the infamous Cuillin Ridgeline.